delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Codifying the API

-The actions an object's API is comprised of, i.e. its **methods,** can be implemented as **functions** inside properties of the object.
+The actions an object's API is comprised of, i.e. its **methods**, can be implemented as **functions** inside properties of the object.

 ![Enemy API in the Space Invaders model]( images/space-invaders-enemy-api-EN.png)